After completing this part of the tutorial, you will be able to choose an appropriate non-perturbative technique

 in original data: 199.00 (99.50 %)

 With 12 more suppressions on education and 4 on gender, we can achieve 3-anonymity.
 Only 29 entries remain, that violate 5-anonymity.
-To me, this is enough protection on k-anonymity.
+To me, this is enough protection on k-anonymity, while still preserving most of utility, especially on the most interesting variables.

 Now that the key variables are in their final state, I applied top-coding to income and years in job.